In-App Feedback: How to Get It and What to Do With It

 For instance, asking users for a Net Promoter Score (NPS) after they complete a task works better than interrupting them in the middle of that task.

-While asking for feedback, ideally, you'd want users to only enter new information, so you wouldn't collect user names and mobile numbers if you already have these details.
+While asking for feedback, you'd want users to only enter new information, so you wouldn't collect user names and mobile numbers if you already have these details.

 Another important consideration: Taking your users to a new web page or screen that has an entirely different UI from your app when requesting feedback can be disorienting.
 That's why it's best to use in-app surveys.